Evolution of reptiles: Early reptiles

-Mammalian evolution

-A basic cladogram of the origin of mammals.

-Important developments in the transition from reptile to mammal were the evolution of warm-bloodedness, of molar occlusion, of the three-ossicle middle ear, of hair, and of mammary glands.
-By the end of the Triassic, there were many species that looked like modern mammals and, by the Middle Jurassic, the lineages leading to the three extant mammal groups — the monotremes, the marsupials, and the placentals — had diverged.

 Rise of dinosaurs

 Permian reptiles

-Near the end of the Carboniferous, while the terrestrial reptiliomorph labyrinthodonts were still present, the synapsids evolved the first fully terrestrial large vertebrates, the pelycosaurs such as Edaphosaurus.
-In the mid-Permian period, the climate turned drier, resulting in a change of fauna: The primitive pelycosaurs were replaced by the more advanced therapsids.
+Originally, it was thought that the terrestrial fauna in the Late Carboniferous to Early Permian was dominated by pelycosaurs, a paraphyletic grouping of basal synapsids.
+However, more recent analysis reptiles may have been more diverse than synapsids during the Late Carboniferous to Early Permian.

 The anapsid reptiles, whose massive skull roofs had no postorbital holes, continued and flourished throughout the Permian.
 The pareiasaurs reached giant proportions in the late Permian, eventually disappearing at the close of the period.
+One of the best known early reptiles is Mesosaurus, a genus from the Early Permian that had returned to water, hunting animals such the Pygocephalomorpha, an extinct order of crustaceans.

 Late in the period, the diapsid reptiles split into two main lineages, the archosaurs (ancestors of crocodiles and dinosaurs) and the lepidosaurs (predecessors of modern tuataras, lizards, and snakes).
 Both groups remained lizard-like and relatively small and inconspicuous during the Permian.

 The Mesozoic era, the "Age of Reptiles"

 The close of the Permian saw the greatest mass extinction known (see the Permian–Triassic extinction event).
-Most of the earlier anapsid/synapsid megafauna disappeared, being replaced by the archosauromorph diapsids.
+Most of the earlier synapsid megafauna disappeared, being replaced by the archosauromorph diapsids.
 The archosaurs were characterized by elongated hind legs and an erect pose, the early forms looking somewhat like long-legged crocodiles.
 The archosaurs became the dominant group during the Triassic period, developing into the well-known dinosaurs and pterosaurs, as well as the pseudosuchians.
 The Mesozoic is often called the "Age of Reptiles", a phrase coined by the early 19th-century paleontologist Gideon Mantell who recognized the dinosaurs and the ancestors of the crocodilians as the dominant land vertebrates.
 Some of the dinosaurs were the largest land animals ever to have lived while some of the smaller theropods gave rise to the first birds.

 The sister group to Archosauromorpha is Lepidosauromorpha, containing squamates and rhynchocephalians, as well as their fossil relatives.
 Lepidosauromorpha contained at least one major group of the Mesozoic sea reptiles: the mosasaurs, which emerged during the Cretaceous period.
 The phylogenetic placement of other main groups of fossil sea reptiles – the sauropterygians and the ichthyosaurs, which evolved in the early Triassic and in the Middle Triassic respectively – is more controversial.
 Different authors linked these groups either to lepidosauromorphs or to archosauromorphs, and ichthyosaurs were also argued to be diapsids that did not belong to the least inclusive clade containing lepidosauromorphs and archosauromorphs.

 The therapsids came under increasing pressure from the dinosaurs in the Jurassic; the mammals and the tritylodontids were the only survivors of the line by the end of the period.